 Through a lot of trial and error, I finally got my own pho soup recipe just right.
 It is seriously mind-numbingly delicious, and has lots of health benefits!
 I love to make it in huge batches and freeze for later.

-- 1 large whole organic free-range chicken
+- 1 large whole organic free-range chicken (we use Butcher Box meat)

 - 2 cloves garlic, peeled and sliced